SyedIbrarUlHaq/Rhombix_technologies_tasks/README.md

 # Rhombix_technologies_tasks

+# Data Science Internship Tasks

+This repository contains two key tasks from my internship:

-# Titanic Survival Prediction
+# Task 1: Titanic Classification

-This project predicts Titanic passenger survival using features like socio-economic status, age, and gender.
-It was developed as part of a data science internship task.
+Built a model to predict passenger survival using features like age, gender, and socio-economic status.

-# Project Overview

-Data Preprocessing: Filled missing values, encoded categorical features, and dropped unnecessary columns.

-Exploratory Data Analysis (EDA): Analyzed survival rates by gender, class, and age.

-Modeling: Built a RandomForestClassifier model with accuracy of: 1.0.

-Feature Importance: Key factors identified included gender, class, and age.
+Key steps: Data preprocessing, EDA, feature selection, and modeling with RandomForestClassifier.

+# Task 2: Feature Engineering

+Created new features for enhanced predictions, including FamilySize, IsAlone, FarePerPerson, AgeGroup, and Title.

+Improved dataset quality and insights for predictive modeling.